sharmamukesh76/serverset/db/README.md

 ./mysql.sh
 ```

-Check that service is up an running by executing:
+Check that service is up and running by executing:

 ```bash
 service mysqld status
 ```

+Tables are created for stash and bamboo.
+All tables have full privileges given to the user admin.